Why study Quantitative Finance?

 Admission Requirements

-The Quantitative Finance Graduate Certificate is granted to those who satisfactorily complete the required course work, carrying a minimum GPA of 3.0 or more.
-The certificate must be completed within five years of acceptance into the program.
+Certificates are granted to those who satisfactorily complete the required course work, carrying a minimum GPA of 3.0 or more.
+Certificates must be completed within five years of acceptance into the program.
 All students must contract for graduation.

-Students must complete the certificate program in residence.
+Certificate programs are not eligible for transfer students as students must complete the entire certificate program in residence.

 The University of Cincinnati and all regional campuses are accredited by the Higher Learning Commission.

 The Carl H. Lindner College of Business holds AACSB accreditation.
-AACSB international business accreditation is an achievement earned only by programs of the highes caliber.
-Institutions earn that earn accreditation confirm their commitment to quality and continuous rigorous improvement through a rigourous and comprehensive review.
-Less than one-third of U.S. business school programs and only 15% of business school programs worldwide meet the rigorous standars of AACSB international accreditation.
+AACSB International business accreditation is an achievement earned only by programs of the highest caliber.
+Institutions that earn accreditation confirm their commitment to quality and continuous improvement through a rigorous and comprehensive peer review.
+Less than one-third of U.S. business school programs and less than 15% of business school programs worldwide meet the rigorous standards of AACSB International accreditation.

 Contact Information